Homemade Hash Browns

-These easy Homemade Hash Browns can be enjoyed for breakfast, brunch, lunch or dinner.
-They're fried until crispy and golden and can be served with a side of ketchup or sour cream with a sprinkle of green onions or fresh chives for color.
+These easy Homemade Hash Browns are a crispy, golden side you can enjoy any time of day, breakfast, brunch, lunch, or dinner.
+Pan-fried to perfection, they’re delicious served with ketchup or sour cream and finished with a sprinkle of green onions or fresh chives for a pop of color and flavor.

 Easy Homemade Hash Browns Recipe